brophdawg11/remix-fundamentals-workshop/5-optimistic-ui/README.md

 1. Make selected variant change the image on the left
 2. Add query param for selected variant for shareable URLs
-3. Add quantity dropdown and ensure this works for optimistic UI

 ## Notes